marcinguy/cyanogenmod-stagefright/README.md

 Still does not work

-Looking at it close, it has no right to work !!!
+Looking at it closer, it has no right to work !!!